tigor327/Lougeh-Supermarket/README.md

 1. download the repo as a zip file.

-2. extract the zip file to your web server directory OR -if you don't have one yet you can download and install XAMPP -extract the zip file to XAMPP/htdocs directory.
+2. extract the zip file to your web server directory OR<br/>
+   -if you don't have one yet you can download and install XAMPP -extract the zip file to XAMPP/htdocs directory.
    -start apache and mysql in XAMPP control panel.